amangup/coding-bootcamp/lecture10/webapp.md

 ```

 - In the import statement, we also import the `initialize` function
-- We create a class called Config and define the all the configuration parameters.
+- We create a class called `Config` and define the all the configuration parameters as class variable inside it.
 When Flask reads from this object, it uses the variable names to be the _key_ in the `app.config` dictionary.
 - Before calling `app.run()`, we call `initialize()` with an object of the `Config` class.
 - You will note there is a config variable called `FORTUNES_FILEPATH` which I have used to tell my webapp where that file is located.
 The location in the listing above works on my laptop, but will not work on the hosting platform.